-FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS Three Month Period Ended July 31, 2016
+FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS Six Month Period Ended October 31, 2017

-The following Management Discussion and Analysis ("MD&A"), prepared as of September 26, 2016, of the results of operations and financial position of Metalex Ventures Ltd. (the "Company") for the three month period ended July 31, 2016 should be read together with the unaudited condensed consolidated interim financial statements for the three month period ended July 31, 2016 and related notes attached thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The following Management Discussion and Analysis ("MD&A"), prepared as of December 15, 2017, of the results of operations and financial position of Metalex Ventures Ltd. (the "Company") for the six month period ended October 31, 2017 should be read together with the unaudited condensed consolidated interim financial statements for the six month period ended October 31, 2017 and related notes attached thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
 All amounts are stated in Canadian dollars unless otherwise indicated.

-The reader should also refer to the annual audited consolidated financial statements for the years ended April 30, 2016 and April 30, 2015 and the MD&A for those years, as well as the unaudited condensed consolidated interim consolidated interim financial statements for the period ended July 31, 2015 along with the MD&A for that period.
+The reader should also refer to the annual audited consolidated financial statements for the years ended April 30, 2017 and April 30, 2016 and the MD&A for those years.